Effective marketing involves reaching the right person, at the right time, in the right place.

 If you decide to use SMS as your marketing channel, CM.com’s SMS Gateway API aggregates all the disparate components of an SMS marketing strategy into one comprehensive solution.

-Manage all your messaging channels — including SMS, WhatsApp, Apple Business Chat, and more — in one Business Messaging API.
+Manage all your messaging channels — including SMS, WhatsApp, Apple Messages for Business, and more — in one Business Messaging API.

 With more than 150 direct carriers worldwide, SMS Gateway API will deliver your messages promptly and effectively.
 Plus, our real-time analytics tool gives you an on-demand, detailed overview of your traffic, so you can track and optimize flows.